 Here’s a simple implementation strategy.
 If your container doesn’t need precreated accounts, then you can do it as follows:

-• Add an entrypoint script which creates a user/group account, whose UID/GID equal the host account’s UID/GID.
+- Add an entrypoint script which creates a user/group account, whose UID/GID equal the host account’s UID/GID.

-• The entrypoint then executes the next container command, under the newly created user/group accounts.
+, which specify what the host account’s UID and GID are. - The entrypoint then executes the next container command, under the newly created user/group accounts.

-• Users must run the container with root privileges, with the environment variables HOST_UID and HOST_GID.
-The container is responsible for dropping privileges.
+- Users must run the container with root privileges, with the environment variables

 If your container requires a precreated account, then you need to modify the strategy a little bit:

-• Instead of creating a new account, the entrypoint script modifies the UID/GID of the precreated user account, to the host account’s UID/GID.
+- Instead of creating a new account, the entrypoint script modifies the UID/GID of the precreated user account, to the host account’s UID/GID.

 Here’s an example of a naive entrypoint script.
-The container account that we want to use is called app.
+The container account that we want to use is called app

 #!/usr/bin/env bash